SSWConsulting/SSW.TinaCMS.LandingKit/README.md

 ## Components

 ### Styling
-The component scan be manually styled by applying tailwind classes to the components themselves.
+The component scan be manually styled by applying tailwind classes to the components themselves using the `className` property.
-For conflicting tailwind classes or styling that cannot be configured by appending styles to the outer component each compnent inludes input props.
+For conflicting tailwind classes or styling that cannot be configured by appending styles to the outer component each component inludes input props.
 This can include classes defined in your tailwind config file.

 ###### BreadCrumb props